Guide

 that you bring in.
 In general, each package now supports importing from the

-package directly and all carbon--
+package directly and all carbon-- prefixed variables, mixins, and functions

 have been renamed to remove the prefix.